Dollar closes lower in Baghdad's markets

-Shafaq News/ The U.S. dollar exchange rates in Baghdad's markets closed lower today, Saturday.
+Shafaq News/ The U.S. dollar exchange rates against the Iraqi dinar closed lower in the markets of the Iraqi capital, Baghdad, on Tuesday.

-Shafaq News Agency correspondent said that the U.S. dollar closed at 147,950 Iraqi dinars for every 100 dollars in al-Kifah and al-Harithiya Central Exchanges.
+Shafaq News Agency correspondent said that the dollar closed at 147,750 Iraqi dinars for every 100 dollars in al-Kifah and al-Harithiya Central Exchanges.

 At the opening of the market this morning, both central exchanges traded the 100 dollars at 147,800 dinars.